 - Round Pens and Lunging Pens

 Note: The size of your arena may vary with your intended purpose and use.
 For example, If you are training riders and horses for roping/steer wrestling events, you may want a wider and longer arena than would be required by a professional horse and rider.
-Additionally, if you may have several riders in the arena at any time, you will want a larger arena so those that are waiting are not interfering with those who are roping.
+Additionally, if you may have several riders in the arena at any time, you may want a larger arena so those that are waiting are not interfering with those who are roping.

 Rough stock rodeo events often include several bucking events including saddle bronc riding, bareback bronc-riding and bull riding.